 Meet the new faculty in the International School of Hospitality, Sports, and Tourism Management

-This academic year, across multiple disciplines and schools, more than 20 new faculty members joined the University.
-Let’s welcome the new lecturer in the International School of Hospitality, Sports, and Tourism Management!
+Let’s welcome the newest senior lecturer to the International School of Hospitality, Sports, and Tourism Management!

 FDU: What brought you to FDU?

 AM: I was first introduced to FDU in 1981 as a recruit of the legendary coach Roger Kindel to play for the Devils basketball team.
 As a proud alumnus, FDU has always been a special place for me.
 I met my wife Cherise (Williams) Minick, also an alumna, on the first day of school and we have now been married for 35 years.
 I had such a great experience at FDU, my professors were transformative, and I formed lasting relationships with many of my classmates and teammates.
 About 13 years ago, at a tourism conference in Atlantic City, the director of FDU’S tourism and hospitality program approached me to ask if I would give a guest lecture for his class.
 After my presentation to the students, the director asked if I was interested in serving as an adjunct professor for the program, I said yes.
 As I approached the end of my career in state government, I always thought if there was an opportunity to serve in a greater capacity at FDU, I would.
 I am thankful to program director John Niser and the team for providing me with the opportunity to serve in full-time capacity.